hVHDL/hVHDL/docs/source/hvhdl_repositories/fixed_point_math_repository.rst

 Fixed point math
 ================

 Fixed point math library allows high level access to basic mathematical functions.
 These include Multiplier, divider, sine and cosine, abc to dq and dq to abc transforms, PI controller and a first order filter.
+When we talk about fixed point we refer to arithmetic done using integers.
+Note that this applies to both fixed point and floating point arithmetic.

 The modules are found at https://github.com/hVHDL/hVHDL_math_library

 Multiplier
 ----------

-The multiplier allows radix multiplication.
-The significance here is that if we want to multiply 10000 with 1.5, we can do this by multiplying it first with 3 and then dividing by 2.
-We can also multiply by 6 and divide by 4, 12 and divide by 8 and so on.
-FPGAs have hardware for integer multiplication and division by 2 simply means shift bits left by 2.
-The multiplier module does this with function and procedure calls.

 To add multiplier into your design you need to include the multiplier package and a word length configuration in the same library.
 The configuration package allows changing the required word lengths as well as number of pipeline cycles if needed.
 There are ready made configuration packages for 18x18, 22x22 and 26x26 bit multipliers.